gchudnov/bspec/README.md

 ## Example

+Consider the following Metro scenario.

-An entry metro barrier opens only if the ticket meets all of the following criteria:
+An entry barrier opens only if the ticket meets all of the following criteria:

 1. it is valid for travel from that station;
 2. it has not expired;